stephen-cd/MAtimeclock/README.md

 This is the front-end repository, which involves the Electron code for the main user interface.

+The back-end repository, responsible for data syncing/backup and reporting functionality, can be found here: https://github.com/stephen-cd/MAtimeclock-BE

 Note: This application was built to be used with a Raspberry Pi and the official Raspberry Pi touchscreen.
 It can be used without it, but it has not been adapted for other screen sizes and will start up in a resolution of 800x480.

 <h1>Setup</h1>

 <h3>Prerequisites</h3>

-The back-end (MAtimeclock-BE) has been configured and a copy of the SQLite database file has been obtained.<br>
+- The back-end (MAtimeclock-BE) has been configured and a copy of the SQLite database file has been obtained.<br>

+_Please refer to this URL for cloning and setting up the backend repo and retrieving a copy of the SQLite database file: https://github.com/stephen-cd/MAtimeclock-BE_

-Node.js and Electron are installed and a directory has been created for the application.
+- Node.js and Electron are installed and a directory has been created for the application.
 Instructions for this can be found [here](https://www.electronjs.org/docs/latest/tutorial/quick-start).
 Please follow up until and including setting the start command.

 <h3>Steps</h3>